Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Empirical findings

 \section{Empirical findings}

-After the theoretical investigations above, we now report empirical results on the effect of Fairness through Unawareness (FtU) on Disparate Impact (DI) and Accuracy.
-We run experiments on three datasets, with different model classes and protected attributes.
+After the theoretical results above, we now empirically analyse the effect of Fairness through Unawareness (FtU) on Disparate Impact (DI) and Accuracy.
+We consider three datasets, with different model classes and protected attributes.
+All code, also for Section~\ref{ss:aware_LR} above, is available at \url{https://github.com/ben-hoeltgen/ftu-mm/}.